Marshal Artis J. Chitty

 Add to My Heroes

-Artis J. Chitty
+Artemas J. "Artis" Chitty

 Marshal Artis Chitty was beaten to death during a struggle with a suspect in the Tacoma Federal Building, located at 1102 A Street in Tacoma, Washington.

 Marshal Chitty's killer was sentenced to life.
-On May 4th, 1946, he and two other inmates were shot and killed during what became known as "The Battle of Alcatraz" which was the result of a failed escape attempt.
+On May 4th, 1946, he and two other inmates were shot and killed during what became known as "The Battle of Alcatraz," which was the result of a failed escape attempt.
 Correctional Officer Harold P. Stites and Correctional Officer William A. Miller were shot and killed during the incident.

 Bio